John Adesola

-He represented South Africa at the 2025 World Athletics Championships in Tokyo, Japan in September 2025, running 13.57 seconds without qualifying for the semi-final.
+John represented South Africa at the 2025 World Athletics Championships in Tokyo, Japan in September 2025, running 13.57 seconds without qualifying for the semi-final.

 Personal life

 He is of Nigerian descent.
-During his high school career(2015-2019), John attended Maragon Mooikloof, an Independent Combined School, in Pretoria, South Africa, where he was the deputy head boy in 2019.
-After school, he studied at the University of Pretoria, before his departure to the United States of America.
+During his high school career (2015-2019), John attended Maragon Mooikloof, an Independent Combined School in Pretoria, South Africa, which is branded under the ADvTECH Group, where he was the deputy head boy in 2019.
+After high school, he studied at the University of Pretoria before his departure to the United States of America.
+In the fall of 2025, he enrolled as a graduate student at the University of Houston's College of Natural Sciences and Mathematics, where he is pursuing a Master of Science in Statistics and Data Science.
+John has an older brother, who was also a very talented provincial sprinting athlete during his school career.